vlinderstichting/moths/README.md

   - _target_: torchvision.transforms.ToTensor
 ```

+They are instantiated and composed into a final transformation like this:

 ```python
 Compose([instantiate(c) for c in config.data.train_transforms])
 ```

-More a more control you can build your own transformations and instantiate them
+For more control you can build your own transformations and instantiate them
-via `moths.my_transformation.MyTransformation`.
+directly.

 To override or hyperparameter optimize a value in a list, you have to specify the
 index (0 based) in the name: